igrowbeards/homebrew/RPG.md

   >  "Dumbledore is legendary at evocation spells (+7)"

   All magical talents are special talents that can usually only be taken during character creation (unless your GM says otherwise).
-Usually a character that is skilled at one school of magic _can_ take a magical talent in another school after creation, but as always ultimate say lies with your GM.
+Usually a character that is talented at one school of magic _can_ take a magical talent in another school after creation, but as always ultimate say lies with your GM.